The Ultimate Shoulder Workout: 10 Best Exercises for 3D Delts

 Broad, capped shoulders are the hallmark of a powerful physique.
 They create the illusion of a smaller waist (the "V-taper") and are involved in almost every upper body movement you do.

 But the shoulder joint is also the most mobile and unstable joint in the body.
 This means you can't just throw heavy weights around without a plan.
-You need to target all three heads of the deltoid—anterior (front), lateral (side), and posterior (rear)—to build a complete, 3D look while keeping your joints healthy.
+You need to target all three heads of the deltoid - anterior (front), lateral (side), and posterior (rear) - to build a complete, 3D look while keeping your joints healthy.

 This guide covers the 10 most effective shoulder exercises to help you build mass, strength, and resilience, pulled directly from the LoadMuscle database.
+Strong shoulders also improve your bench press and rowing movements, so building them pays off across your entire upper body.

 Shoulder Anatomy 101